 And remember, they are called blind spots for a reason.
 If someone changed lanes and cut you off, do not go ballistic on them.
-They probably honestly, did not see you.
-They're not called "on-purposes" they're called accidents.
+They probably honestly did not see you.
+They're not called on-purposes; they're called accidents.
 Try not to drive in anyone's blind spot.
 And if someone does something completely stupid, try to let it go.
-I know it's hard, but retaliation is dangerous, no matter how awesome it may feel while you're doing it.
+I know it's hard but retaliation is dangerous, no matter how awesome it may feel while you're doing it.

 We have this entitlement in LA, where we believe if we are in a lane, that lane is now ours and no one else's!
-I talked to a friend who learned how to drive in LA as a 15 year old, and her instructor told her to not even put on her blinkers until she was halfway through the lane already, because otherwise, people will speed up to keep you from having a safe amount of distance to change lanes.
+I spoke to a friend who learned how to drive in LA as a 15 year old, and her instructor told her to not even put on her blinkers until she was halfway through the lane already because otherwise, people will speed up to keep you from having a safe amount of distance to change lanes.